Back to the Mac stuff.

 orders outside the USA.
 If you live outside the United States, consider the

 The following are terms I use to describe cosmetic condition, from best to worst.
-Also see some Early Mac systems I have below as examples.
+There's photographed examples.
+Also see some Early Mac systems on this Web page as examples.

 Excellent or minimal fading means almost original light grey platinum or tan.
-Here's photos of tan mice in that condition.
+Here's a Mac Plus "platinum" in that condition.
 I never use the term "mint".

-Fair is faded to a yellow (from tan) or dark grey (from platinum), may have patches of light color.
+Fair is faded to a yellow (from tan) or dark grey (from platinum), may have patches of lighter color.
 There may be some light scrapes or small scratches.
-We don't often sell yellow or faded Mac systems, but some customers want items strictly for use and cosmetics are not important to them.
-However, the internal parts still have value for repairs or use.
-So these will NOT be discounted a lot.
+Here's a fair-condition SE/30 case, and here's the other side of it..
+In tan, here's a small keyboard that's nice but "fair" because of the patch.
+We don't often sell yellow or faded Mac systems, but some customers want items strictly for use and cosmetics like these are not important to them.

 Please specify cosmetic condition when ordering early Mac items; I will ask you if you don't.